-Keep walking on our right, we get to Porta Settimiana (Settimiana gate), one of the 3 ancient gateways in the Aurelian walls on this side of the Tiber.
+Keep walking on our right, we get to Porta Settimiana (Settimiana gate), one of the three ancient gateways in the Aurelian walls on this side of the Tiber.

 4) Villa Farnesina and Palazzo Corsini

-Walking through Porta Settimania, after 300 meters, is located the beautiful renaissance Villa Farnesina.
-Absolutely not to be missed is the visit of this jewel of Trastevere that boasts incredible frescoes by artists such as Baldassarre Peruzzi and Raffaello (ticket entrance: 10 euros with audio-guide-you also need to show an identity document).
+Walking through Porta Settimiana, after 300 meters, is located the beautiful renaissance Villa Farnesina.
+Not to be missed is the visit of this jewel of Trastevere that boasts incredible frescoes by artists such as Baldassarre Peruzzi and Raffaello (ticket entrance: 10 euros with audio-guide-you also need to show an identity document).

-In front of Villa Farnesina there is Palazzo Corsini, built in the 15th century for Cardinal Riario, nephew of Sixtus IVand bought bought and enlarged by the Florentine cardinal Neri Maria Corsini in 1736.
+In front of Villa Farnesina, there is Palazzo Corsini, built in the 15th century for Cardinal Riario, nephew of Sixtus IV and bought and enlarged by the Florentine cardinal Neri Maria Corsini in 1736.

-Currently Palazzo Corsini houses the library of the Royal Academy of the Lincei and the Gallery of Ancient Art, consisting of the Corsini collection with some works on display made by various artists, some of international fame such as Beato Angelico and Caravaggio (ticket entrance: 12 euros).
+Currently, Palazzo Corsini houses the library of the Royal Academy of the Lincei and the Gallery of Ancient Art, consisting of the Corsini collection with some works on display made by various renowned artists including Beato Angelico and Caravaggio (ticket entrance: 12 euros).